shhossain/computer_science/Data Structures/Array.md

   <img src="images/Array.png?raw=true" alt="Array Image"/>
 </p>

-## Initiation of Array
+## Initalization of Array

-* To initiate of Arrays it is necessary to specify size of an Array:
+* To initilaize an array it is necessary to specify its size:

-In C++:
-for example to initate an array of 5 elements:
+In C++, for example, here is how we initatalize an array of 5 elements:

  ```c++
 <datatype> arr_name[size]
 int arr[5];
 ```

-this will initialise an array with 0 elements.
+this will initialise an array of 5 elements with the value 0.

 ## Time complexities of some basic array operations